Hapoel Tel Aviv B.C.: Hapoel Tel Aviv (2011–present)

-At the end of 2009–10 season, Following the closing of the original Hapoel Tel Aviv club, the rights to the club name were purchased by an anonymous businessman, and were given to the Hapoel Ussishkin Management.
-The Management of Hapoel Ussishkin, following a member-wide voting process, decided to rename the club name back to its original name, Hapoel Tel Aviv.
-In the 2010–11 season, the club reached the semi-finals of the State Cup, before being knocked off by Elitzur Netanya.
+At the end of 2009–10 season, following the closing of the original Hapoel Tel Aviv club, the rights to the club name were purchased by an anonymous businessman, and given to the Hapoel Ussishkin Management.
+The Management of Hapoel Ussishkin, following a member-wide voting process, decided to rename the club name back to Hapoel Tel Aviv.
+In the 2010–11 season, the club reached the semi-finals of the State Cup, before being knocked out by Elitzur Netanya.
 The club failed to achieve promotion to the first division at the end of the 2010–11 season, following a loss in the playoffs finals to B.C.
-Ha-Bika'a.
+Habik'a.

-In the 2011–12 season Hapoel Tel Aviv finally achieved promotion to the First Division, following a playoff win over Maccabi Beér Yaacov, therefore returning to the top tier after six years, and being the first fan-owned club in Israel to participate in a top-tier league.
+In the 2011–12 season, Hapoel Tel Aviv finally achieved promotion to the First Division, following a playoff win over Maccabi Be'er Ya'akov, therefore returning to the top tier after six years, and being the first fan-owned club in Israel to participate in a top-tier league.